openedx/edx-repo-health/README.rst

 edx-repo-health contains static checks on repo structures.
-The checks are meant to work in conjunction withpytest-repo-health plugin.
+The checks are meant to work in conjunction with `pytest-repo-health`_ plugin.

 The checks see if a given repository follows minimum standards.
 Each check is meant to be minimum and only check for simple specific things.
 This is to make it easier to debug changes.